climatescope/climatescope.org/app/_library/insights/risk-management.md

 Much of the ‘mitigatability’ of this [risk](/en/insights/risk-management) lies with the government and offtaker, given that curtailment ratios are significantly affected by the power demand-supply balance, penetration of variable renewables, and the capacity and flexibility of the grid.
 Since investment in grid infrastructure is typically not the responsibility of renewable power generators, a developer should take into account curtailment risk (current and future) and any compensation available when deciding project site location.
 In many emerging markets, the offtaker covers curtailment losses as part of the electricity tariff, making the issue of curtailment a critical part of the PPA negotiations.

-### Curtailment risk: China (2)
+### Curtailment risk: Mainland China (2)

 The National Energy Administration has released maps flagging provinces with high curtailment risk.
 A province with a ‘red alert’ does not receive a ‘development quota’ for the following year, meaning that local government cannot approve new projects and connect capacity to the grid.

 BNEF analysis indicates that the 2017 maps were too lenient.
 It expects the national curtailment ratio to decline in coming years.
 But at a provincial level, Shaanxi may see curtailment worsen by 2020 and the [risk](/en/insights/risk-management) is due to emerge in four new provinces.

-Wind developers in [China](/en/country/china) have found four strategies: focus on less curtailed low wind regions with relatively stable cash flow and higher profitability; expand to overseas markets to diversify their asset portfolio; seek corporate procurement deals selling power directly to local large-scale costumers at lower prices; and lock down and accelerate good quality pipeline projects.
+Wind developers in [Mainland China](/en/country/mainland-china) have found four strategies: focus on less curtailed low wind regions with relatively stable cash flow and higher profitability; expand to overseas markets to diversify their asset portfolio; seek corporate procurement deals selling power directly to local large-scale costumers at lower prices; and lock down and accelerate good quality pipeline projects.

-**Figure 11:** China renewables curtailment**Figure 11:**
+**Figure 11:** Mainland China renewables curtailment**Figure 11:**
 ![Figure](/assets/images/content/insights/risk-management/CS2017_risk_fig11.jpg)
 <small>*Source: Bloomberg New Energy Finance*</small>